Updated: Nov 9, 2020

 Their protein is $48.90 for 21.07 oz. (link to product) to compare that, you can get 53.6 oz. of Optimum Whey for $48.00.
-So the price is little steep but most importantly the ingredients is where you can see some concern.
-The first listed ingredient are soy protein isolate, non-dairy creamer (which includes sunflower oil and other sugars and fats), then goes into salt, artificial flavor and then it's followed by vitamins.
+So the price is a little steep but most importantly the ingredients are where you can see some concern.
+The first listed ingredient is soy protein isolate, non-dairy creamer (which includes sunflower oil and other sugars and fats), then goes into salt, artificial flavor and then it's followed by vitamins.
 Although soy (seen here) can help you feel full longer and has some proteins.
-Soy Protein Isolate is genetically modified proteins that isn't naturally grown or made.
+Soy Protein Isolate is genetically modified proteins that aren't naturally grown or made.
 The USDA concluded that 90% of soybeans made in the US are genetically modified, meaning this isolate possibly has pesticides, is processed and is GMO.
 To contrast, look at the ingredients in Optimum Whey.
 Not only does Optimum have more protein, less sugar and salt but the ingredients list is vastly different than Herbalife™️.

 This product once again has soy protein isolate, cellulose (sugar) powder, artificial flavor and salt.
 The claim to "treat your body to a healthy balanced meal" usually doesn't equate to eating sugar, salt, GMO protein and, once again, copious amounts of vitamins.
-It seems like almost every product by Herbalife™️ is genetically modified, has a sugar/salt combination, and it adds high levels of minerals and vitamins to seem holistic.
-Hmmmm seems suspicious?
-Other ingredients that runs rampant through their products are canola oil, sucralose, sunflower oil, hydrogenated oils, MSG, and artificial sweeteners.
+It seems like almost every product by Herbalife™️ is genetically modified, has a sugar/salt combination, and adds high levels of minerals and vitamins to seem holistic.
+Hmm seems suspicious?
+Other ingredients that run rampant through their products are canola oil, sucralose, sunflower oil, hydrogenated oils, MSG, and artificial sweeteners.
 Now, not every product on the market is good for you, there is a lot of garbage on the shelves in every supermarket.
-However, Herbalife™️ claims are a complete contradiction to their products ingredients.
+However, Herbalife™️ claims are a complete contradiction to their products' ingredients.
 On their websites "About Page" Herbalife™️ claims the below:

-In addition to their products, Herbalife™️ makes it easy for people to join their team and sell their products.
+In addition to its products, Herbalife™️ makes it easy for people to join their team and sell their products.
 These people are selling products to get a commission; meaning they have a sale mentality when promoting Herbalife™️.
 But, most of them aren't making money from the company.
-The way you make money on Herbalife™️ is to recruiting more people to sell rather than you selling more products.
+The way you make money on Herbalife™️ is to recruit more people to sell rather than you selling more products.
 To read more about their business structure read here.
-There is also no real screening or fitness relating teachings that you need to know to apply.
+There is also no real screening or fitness relating to teachings that you need to know to apply.

-I speculate that people who endorse Herbalife™️ make more money from attracting and training clients, than they do from actually making clients use the supplement.
+I speculate that people who endorse Herbalife™️ make more money from attracting and training clients than they do from actually making clients use the supplement.
 If you are a part of the "fitness entrepreneur world" Herbalife™️ is a way to get more people to notice you, rather than just being a sole entity (or a small fitness site that's trying to raise money to give away a scholarship😅)

-Sorry to bore you with all ingredient facts and comparisons but this is what you came here for, if you should buy it or not.
-Of course it is up to you, but I would not recommend buying, selling or associating with Herbalife™️.
+Sorry to bore you with all ingredient facts and comparisons but this is what you came here for if you should buy it or not.
+Of course, it is up to you, but I would not recommend buying, selling or associating with Herbalife™️.